thiago-negri/wp-api-cli/README.md

     ```bash
     wp-api-cli --site=http://example.com \
         --oauth_key=CONSUMER_KEY         \
         --oauth_secret=CONSUMER_SECRET   \
+        --oauth_file=oauth.json          \
         authenticate
     ```

 5. It will ask for an authorization token.
 Follow the steps on the browser, copy the authorization token and paste it in the console.
-6. It will create a file with the OAuth tokens (`oauth.json`) for further use -- this is a sensitive file, make sure to protected it!
+6. It will create a file with the OAuth tokens (`oauth.json`) for further use -- this is a sensitive file, make sure to protect it!
+7. When you execute a command, the CLI will look for the file `oauth.json` to grab the OAuth tokens, you may set a different file to use with the option `--oauth_file`.

 ### Authenticating with HTTP Basic Auth